 Find Cheap Auto Insurance Quotes in Your Area

 The reason you're denied coverage can also be less obvious, or it can be a combination of factors.
-For example, a teenager who is already considered a higher-risk driver may be denied coverage for having one speeding ticket, while a 30-year-old may not.
+For example, a teenager who is already considered a high-risk driver may be denied coverage for having one speeding ticket, while a 30-year-old may not be.
 Some insurance companies also base your eligibility in part on your credit-based insurance (CBI) score, so if you have unpaid bills, you may find it difficult to get car insurance.

 You might be denied car insurance if you:

 - Have too many moving violations.

 - Have too many at-fault accidents.

 - Are too old or young (unless you're in a state where age-based insurance decisions are prohibited).